casmlab/purpletag/README.md

 once, #nationaldayofprayer twice, and #benghazi three times.

 The `-t` parameter indicates a list of timespans to use when aggregating these statistics.
-For example `purpletag parse -t 365` will collect all tweets posted in the past 365 days and compute output like the example above.
+For example `purpletag parse -t 30` will parse all tweets posted in the past 30 days and compute output like the example above.
 The file name itself will indicate this.
-For example, `2014-05-02.365.tags` is a tags file created when running this command on May 2, 2014, collecting statistics for the past 365 days.
+For example, `2014-05-02.30.tags` is a tags file created when running this command on May 2, 2014, collecting statistics for the past 30 days.

+The `-d` parameter allows you to simulate running this for a number of days in the past.
+This is useful after running `purpletag collect -s` to collect all historical data (up to 3,200 per legislator), then generating tags files as if you had been running this daily.

 Output is stored in `/data/purpletag/tags`.